TheArjunAgarwal/sem3-notes/agth.typ

 So we go down to PPAD, a class contained in TFNP.
 #definition(title : "PPAD")[
-  Polynomial Parity Argument Directed version is a complexity class defined by a cannonical problem called the #underline[*end of line*] problem.
+  Polynomial Parity Argument Directed version is a complexity class defined by a canonical problem called the #underline[*end of line*] problem.
 ]
 #definition(title : "End of Line")[
-  Given $G$ possibly exponential sized graph with polytime algorithm (or circuit) to determine neighbours of a given vertex.
+  Given $G$ possibly exponential sized graph with polytime algorithm (or circuit) to determine neighbors of a given vertex.

   Every vertex has in-degree $<= 1$ and out-degree $<= 1$.